jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 An algorithm is;
 - a procedure or formula for solving a problem,
 - a set of instructions to be followed to solve a problem,
-- an effective method expressed as a finite listt of well-defined instructions for calculating a function
+- an effective method expressed as a finite list of well-defined instructions for calculating a function
 - step-by-step procedure for calculations.